groundlight/python-sdk/docs/docs/getting-started/4-writing-queries.md

 :::tip
 With Groundlight, your questions may be routed to a machine learning model or a human reviewer.
-One way to improve your queries is to think "If I asked a person this question, what would they need to know to answer it?"
+One way to improve your queries is to think "If I asked a person this question, what am I trying to convey?"
 :::

-### 🟢 Is the garage door completely closed?
+### ✅ Is the garage door completely closed?

 The query is very specific about what "YES" means.
 According to this query, any slight / partial opening would be considered "NO".